junovhs/SlopChop/README.md

 * **Law of Complexity:** cap cyclomatic complexity, nesting depth, and arity
 * **Law of Paranoia (Rust-oriented):** discourage hidden crash paths (`unwrap`/`expect`) in configured scopes

 The intent is not style policing.
-The intent is keeping the codebase “shape” compatible with review, testing, and maintenance.
+The intent is keeping the codebase "shape" compatible with review, testing, and maintenance.

 ### Practical outcomes

 In practice, these rules tend to nudge a repo toward:

 * Smaller modules and clearer boundaries
-* Fewer “god functions” and deep nesting
+* Fewer "god functions" and deep nesting
 * More explicit error handling
-* Faster, higher-quality reviews (less “wall of code”)
+* Faster, higher-quality reviews (less "wall of code")

 ---